Cosmopterix attenuatella

 Cosmopterix attenuatella is a moth of the family Cosmopterigidae described by Francis Walker in 1864.
 It is widely distributed in the tropics and subtropics of both the Old and New World, including the United States, Bermuda, the Cayman Islands, Virgin Islands, Dominica, Jamaica, Puerto Rico, Trinidad and Tobago, Costa Rica, Brazil, Ecuador, Peru, Argentina, the Canary Islands, Madeira, the Galápagos Islands, Cook Islands, Taiwan, Australia, New Zealand, China, Japan, Madagascar, Seychelles, Mauritius and Saint Helena.

+Description

 The wingspan is about 9 mm.

+Larval hosts

 The larvae feed on Poaceae (Melinus minutiflora), Cyperus rotundus and Scirpus species.
 They mine the leaves of their host plant.